Ayush-Anand-744/ThreatQuest_Cyber_Hunt/README.md

 ## Project Ownership Note

-This version is curated for Ayush Anand.
+This Project belongs to Ayush Anand.
 All future commits, reports, demo screenshots, and deployment references should use the project name **ThreatQuest Cyber Hunt**.

-## Original README Backup